 - Grant privileges and get status.

-Back in the mysql command line client, you will use the following command to grant privileges on the database to a user that the slave servers will use to read the data from the master.
-Here, you can use any password you want, but for this example, we will just use
+Back in the mysql command line client, use the following command to grant privileges on the database to a user that the slave servers will use to read the data from the master.
+Here, you can use any password you want.

 GRANT REPLICATION SLAVE ON *.* TO 'slave_user'@'%' IDENTIFIED BY 'password';